ophub/amlogic-s9xxx-openwrt/README.md

 ## Add more kernel packages

 ***`Flippy`*** has shared with us dozens of versions of firmware, Brings unlimited freedom to Amlogic S9xxx STB.
 We have stored some of the latest kernels in the [kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/kernel) directory.
 If you think it’s not enough, or you don’t find the version you miss, you can use the [openwrt-kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/amlogic-kernel/build_kernel/openwrt-kernel) script in the repository to automatically extract and generate them from the Armbian/OpenWrt firmware shared by Flippy.
 Or put Flippy's original kernel directly into the repository for use.
+Instructions: [build_kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/build_kernel/README.md)

 ## ~/openwrt-armvirt/*-rootfs.tar.gz Firmware compilation parameters